 Contact us for information about how we use your personal data

-Complaints will be dealt with by the Data Protection Officer, and will be responded to within 30 days.
+Complaints will be dealt with by the Data Protection Lead and will be responded to within 30 days.

 If you are not satisfied with the way your concern has been handled, you can refer your complaint to the Information Commissioner’s Office.